- Travel and Places»

-Mysteries of Marrakesh
+Mysteries Of Marrakesh

-Marrakesh is a magical location in central Morocco, the most north westerly country on the African continent.
-It is an increasingly popular destination for visitors from all over the globe and in March 2015 was voted as tripadvisor's number one destination.
+Marrakesh is a magical location in central Morocco, the most northwesterly country on the African continent.
+It is an increasingly popular destination for visitors from all over the globe and in March 2015 was voted as TripAdvisor's number one destination.

 Originally one of the four imperial cities of Morocco together with Fez, Rabat and Meknes, Marrakesh boasts dynasties that date back a thousand years.

 Although it has none of the delights of a coastal resort, a stay in Marrakesh will leave the visitor with myriad memories of an awe-inspiring place.
 If you feel your vacation would be incomplete without a trip to the beach, a stay in Marrakesh can easily be combined with a few days on the Atlantic coast which is 240 km away at Agadir.
-Getting round the city is cheap by petit taxi and the airport is only twenty minutes away.
+Getting around the city is cheap by petit taxi and the airport is only twenty minutes away.
 The city also has good rail and road links with Tangier in the north which will allow visitors to Morocco to experience the Mediterranean coastline at some of the newly established resorts such as Tamuda Bay on the Costa Vista.

-Useful guide to Marrakesh
+Useful Guide to Marrakesh

-Marrakesh is a city of many moods; on first approach it unveils itself like a mystical mirage appearing through the mists of the barren landscape that is Morocco’s hinterland.The red city walls are amazingly intact for a structure that has stood since the 12th century and extend for some 19km around the city providing a striking contrast to the blue and white of the snowy Atlas Mountain backdrop.
+Marrakesh is a city of many moods; on the first approach, it unveils itself like a mystical mirage appearing through the mists of the barren landscape that is Morocco’s hinterland.The red city walls are amazingly intact for a structure that has stood since the 12th century and extend for some 19km around the city providing a striking contrast to the blue and white of the snowy Atlas Mountain backdrop.
 Sheltered by swaying palms the walled city with its many ornate gates paints a surreal picture.
 But oasis of calm it is not; the city is buzzing with tourists, traders and street entertainers from dawn to dusk.
-You may find a peaceful Riad to stay with its own quiet and pleasant courtyard gardens but the city itself throngs with life..
+You may find a peaceful Riad to stay, with its own quiet and pleasant courtyard gardens but the city itself throngs with life.

-The year-round snows of the Atlas Mountains provide the tourist a taste of hedonism away from the bustling city and provide the residents with water.
+The year-round snows of the Atlas Mountains provide the tourist with a taste of hedonism away from the bustling city and provide the residents with water.
 There are ski, golf and spa resorts which have been given a stamp of approval by several famous names.
 John Paul Gautier, Kate Moss Yves Saint-Laurent, and The Rolling Stones have all been lured by the magic of Marrakesh.
 For those who wish to admire areas of outstanding natural beauty, the region offers pony trekking, climbing and even balloon flights so that the dramatic landscape can be seen from the finest vantage point.

 Inside the city itself, is the ancient Medina, where you can easily get lost in the labyrinthine alleyways that provide almost cave-like shelter from the heat of the midday sun.
 The souks and the incredible market square of Djemaa el Fna will never fail to impress.
 Larger than any other square in Africa and lined with trendy coffee shops, it is a popular meeting place which never sleeps day or night.